How to Enable Updates for Edge on Metered Connections

 - Use the Windows Registry for more advanced control

-Turning on metered updates keeps Edge current but uses more data.
-Turn it off if you have a limited data plan.
+Turning on metered updates for Edge keeps the Edge browser current but uses more data.
+Turn metered updates off if you have a limited data plan.
 Choose what works best for your internet situation.